 For upgrading environmental standards, old Sulphur Recovery Units (SRU) were replaced with new Sulphur Recovery Units with 99.9 % recovery in the year 1999.
 Additional Sulphur Recovery Unit is under implementation as a hot standby.
 Mathura Refinery had also set up four nos. of continuous Ambient Air Monitoring Stations far beyond the working area before commissioning of the Refinery in 1982 as a mark of its concern towards the environment and archaeological sites.
 Its close proximity to the magnificent wonder Taj Mahal adds extra responsibility towards maintaining a cleaner environment.

 At Mathura Refinery, technology & ecology go hand in hand with continuous endeavour for Product Quality up-gradation, Energy Conservation and Environment Protection.
 Mathura Refinery is the first in Asia and third in the world to receive the coveted ISO-14001 certification for Environment Management System in 1996.
-It is also the first in the World to get OHSMS certification for Safety Management in 1998.
+It is also the first in the World to get OHSMS certification for Safety Management in 1998 and 50001 certification for Environment Management System in 2018.